-EBRSO responding to deadly shooting on Hooper Road
+Woman dies after early morning shooting at Baton Rouge apartment complex

 BATON ROUGE - Deputies responded to a fatal shooting at Tanglewood Apartments early Monday morning.

 The shooting happened around 3:30 a.m..
-Officials said of the two people involved, one was taken to the hospital and the other died from their injuries.
+Officials said of the two people involved, one was taken to the hospital and the other, a woman, died from her injuries.

 There was no information about what lead to the shooting or the victim's identity.